WICG/shared-storage/README.md

 #### Caveat 2: No atomicity for multiple writes

-The `withLockOnResource` option provides locking for individual methods but doesn't guarantee atomicity across multiple methods.
+The `withLock` option provides locking for individual methods but doesn't guarantee atomicity across multiple methods.

 Developers should be mindful of this limitation.
-To get around, consider one of these options:
+To work around it, consider one of these options:
-1. Move the modifier methods inside the worklet.
+1. Move the modifier methods inside the worklet, which may involve sending any necessary data via the data parameter.
 This allows a single lock to protect them.
 2. Place the data under the same key and modify it within a single method, which is inherently atomic.

 ### Recommendations for lock usage